 Joshua Flax is a Principal at BanyanGlobal.
 A long-time US Federal Mediator, his expertise lies in developing negotiation processes that help parties holding divergent interests and positions reach joint agreements that endure.

 That interchange raised the question: “Why were people with such aligned interests so out of sync?”
-Finding no satisfactory answer, Josh returned to America to do graduate work at Harvard Kennedy School, where he focused on negotiation and conflict resolution.
+Finding no satisfactory answer, Josh returned to America to do graduate work at Harvard Kennedy School, where he focused on negotiation and conflict resolution, and earned his Master of Public Policy.
 He was later invited to be a guest lecturer and adjunct faculty member at the School, where he developed and taught new courses in the field.

 During his career, Josh has mediated major conflicts in the private sector – e.g., large-scale strikes and lockouts.
 He was also deeply involved in cross-sector projects, such as mediating the multi-billion dollar public pension dispute in Rhode Island.
 Additionally, he led complex national passenger rail negotiations that involved, among others, Amtrak, multiple federal agencies, and over 20 state railroads.